As the leading tech recruiting and staffing agency in Dallas and Phoenix, we are often asked how to make a great impression during a tech interview.

-The little things, if done well, don’t mean very much; however, if carried out poorly can be a major negative mark against you.
+The little things, if done well, don’t mean very much; however, if carried out poorly can be a significant negative mark against you.

-You need to dress well to create the best first impression.
-The proper outfit should only keep your first impression score neutral or slightly enhance it.
-However, if you want your dress to make big marks on your score card, dress poorly because this will leave a huge negative impression before you ever open your mouth.
+You need to dress well to create the best first impression during a tech interview.
+The proper outfit should only keep your initial impression score neutral or slightly enhance it.
+However, if you want your dress to make big marks on your scorecard, dress poorly because this will leave a huge negative impression before you even open your mouth.

-Another way to ensure you don’t ruin an interview before it starts is to simply be polite.
-The same principal that was discussed above can be applied here as well.
-While you may not walk away at the end of a first impression with your date or interviewer saying, “Wow he was polite”, it is easier for the interviewer to do their job if you allow them to say, “Goodness, he was rude”.
+Another way to ensure you don’t ruin a tech interview before it starts is to simply be polite.
+The same principle that was discussed above can be applied here as well.
+While you may not walk away at the end of a first impression during a tech interview with your date or interviewer saying, “Wow, he was polite,” it is easier for the interviewer to do their job if you allow them to say, “Goodness, he was rude”.
 Leave a strong impression that makes it impossible to come to any conclusion other than politeness.
-We have seen candidates who looked like a great fit lose out on an opportunity after being rude to the receptionist or someone else not directly involved in the hiring process.
+We have seen tech candidates who looked like a great fit lose out on an opportunity after being rude to the receptionist or someone else not directly involved in the hiring process.

 Show What Makes You Confident

-Oftentimes it may feel difficult to master the art of telling a potential employer how amazing you are without becoming cocky, so show it instead of telling it.
+Often it may feel challenging to master the art of telling a potential employer how amazing you are without becoming cocky, so show it instead of telling it.